Nickelodeon All-Star Brawl: Critical reception

 Nickelodeon All-Star Brawl received "mixed or average" reviews, according to review aggregator Metacritic.
 Reviewers praised the gameplay but criticized the game's presentation and lack of content.

 Push Square called the game "the best Super Smash Bros. clone we have ever played", but criticized the lack of modes offered and lamented that the lack of voice acting made the game feel "a bit cheap overall".
 IGN felt that the mechanical differences and good online play made the game a great alternative to similar fighting games like Super Smash Bros.
 Ultimate, though noted it was far less polished or fully-featured than such other games.
 Destructoid believed that the game provided a solid framework for a future franchise, and hoped GameMill would invest more time and money into a sequel.

 Accolades

-The game was nominated for Best Fighting Game at The Game Awards 2021, but lost to Guilty Gear Strive.
+The game was nominated for Best Fighting Game at The Game Awards 2021 and Fighting Game of the Year at the 25th Annual D.I.C.E.
+Awards, but lost both awards to Guilty Gear Strive.